 Does capital punishment still have a place in modern society?

-Jazz was born out of the pain of slavery and the clash between the cultures of West Africa and the Protestant ethos of the Southern states of the United States.
-This is a first article in a series looking at the history...
+Jazz was born out of the pain of slavery and the clash between the cultures of West Africa and the Protestant ethos of the United States.
+This article will examine the roots of this quintessentially American genre.

 A simple song has danced its way around the world and into the hearts of millions.
-This is a celebration of Elder Joseph Brackett's simple little song "Simple Gifts" which has outlasted the Church for which it...
+This is a celebration of Elder Joseph Brackett's simple little song "Simple Gifts" which has outlasted the Church for which it was written.

 The art of Mati Klarwein has graced the covers of albums by artists ranging from Miles Davis to Carlos Santana and many more.
 This is a brief introduction to his visionary art